namelivia/movie-quote-twitter-bot/README.md

 ## Requeriments

-python3
+* python3
-pip3
+* pip3

 ## Installation

-Clone the project
-Execute `pip3 install -e . --user` for installing it's dependencies.
+Clone the project, navigate to its root folder and execute `pip3 install -e . --user` for installing it's dependencies.

 ## Configuration

-Copy `movie-quote-twitter-bot/config.example.py` to `movie-quote-twitter-bot/config.example.py`
+Copy `movie-quote-twitter-bot/config.example.py` to `movie-quote-twitter-bot/config.py`

 Then open the file with a text editor and replace the default values with your actual values.